Auties00/Cobalt/README.md

 ### What is WhatsappWeb4j

 WhatsappWeb4j is a standalone library built to interact with [WhatsappWeb](https://web.whatsapp.com/).
 This means that no browser, application or any additional software is necessary to use this library.
-This library was built for [Java 16](https://openjdk.java.net/projects/jdk/16/).
+This library was built for [Java 17](https://openjdk.java.net/projects/jdk/17/).
-Support for Java 11, the latest LTS as of this date, will come soon.
-Any help to this library is welcomed as long as the coding style of the project is respected.

 ### How to install